 For snow and ice removal, arterials and collectors are considered Priority 1.
 Due to the high volume of traffic, emergency and school routes, emphasis is placed on treating these roads first.
 Roads listed as such will be maintained in as near bare pavement conditions as possible at all times.
 Adhering to this prioritization is critical in order to maintain access for emergency services to all business and residential areas throughout the community.

-The roads listed below are designated as “arterials” and “collectors” in Section 311.02 of the Upper Arlington City Code:
+The roads listed below are designated as “arterials” and “collectors” in the Traffic Schedule, per Section 311 of the Upper Arlington City Code:

 Lane Road (Riverside to Reed)